Food, Farms & Flavor

 Bodega Brew, a local favorite that offers a full breakfast menu alongside small-town charm.
 Choose from hearty plated dishes or grab-and-go options—many items on the menu are made with local or Georgia-grown ingredients.

-Afternoon: Arena Acres & Clover Wine Merchant
+Afternoon: Arena Acres & Ciao Bella Market

 A stop at Arena Acres just outside of town makes for a lovely midday activity.
 In warmer months, guests can hand-pick and arrange their own flower bouquets, and in the fall, pick perfect pumpkins.